wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

+                        whether to not compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --auto_load_annotations
+                        whether to automatically load any annotations when loading a scan, black or white ref (default: None) --no_auto_load_annotations
-                        whether to not compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --export_to_scan_dir  whether to export images to the scan directory rather than the last one used (default: None) --annotation_color HEXCOLOR
+                        whether to not automatically load any annotations when loading a scan, black or white ref (default: None) --export_to_scan_dir  whether to export images to the scan directory rather than the last one used (default: None) --annotation_color HEXCOLOR